 - Management Accountants

-Your course leader is an oil and gas consultant specializing in commercial, financial and accounting matters.
-In a career spanning over 35 years, he has worked in the UK, Denmark, Netherlands, Norway, Yemen, Oman, Guatemala, Colombia and Egypt.
+Your course leader is an oil and gas consultant specialising in commercial, financial and accounting matters.
+In a career spanning over 35 years he has worked in the UK, Denmark, Netherlands, Norway, Yemen, Oman, Guatemala, Colombia and Egypt.
 He has significant sector-specific financial, transactional and commercial experience gained at senior management and board level.